FindEstater

 Can foreigners buy property in New Zealand?

-What taxes or fees should buyers be aware of?
+What taxes and fees should buyers expect?

-How can buyers finance their property purchase in New Zealand?
+How can buyers finance their property purchases?

 Get matched with the right listings